NaguiPinetta/naguipinetta.github.io/_posts/2023-07-30-doxhut_sdk_specs.md

 - **NetworkErrorException** when it was not possible to establish communication with the server. <br>
 <br> <br>

-> **Note**: This may be due to a communication error, lack of connectivity, or when the server is down.

 ### **Flow**

 #### Success Scenario 1 - Successfully start route